-Risk Risk Proposed Treatments Within Ranking Existing Resources?
+Risk Risk Ranking Proposed Treatments Within Existing Resources?
 There is a risk that the place plan does not identify sufficient land to cater for demand for residential land over the next 15 years Low Adopt the recommendation.
 The Karuah Place plan identifies stage one urban release areas that will provide residential land for the next 15 years, and stage two and future investigation area that will provide for additional land should growth in Karuah exceed the expected rate.
-Resources There is a risk that land is rezoned that cannot be adequately serviced by Hunter Water High Adopt the recommendation.
+There is a risk that land is rezoned that cannot be adequately serviced by Hunter Water High Adopt the recommendation.
 The Karuah Place Plan requires planning proposals to include evidence of an agreement with Hunter Water Corporation confirming that land can be adequately serviced.

-- 1

-The Karuah Place Plan Low Adopt the recommendation.

-does not meet the The Port Stephens Liveability

-community expectations Index has been used to

-• . create the foundations of the

-Place Plan and the actions

-have been created to

-respond to this data.

-•

-The Place Plan's

-effectiveness in addressing

-these values will be

-monitored when Placescore

-data is collected through

-future liveability census

-surveys.

-l Julyoyo.
+The Karuah Place Plan does not meet the community expectations Low Adopt the recommendation.
+The Port Stephens Liveability Index has been used to create the foundations of the Place Plan and the actions have been created to respond to this data.
+The Place Plan's effectiveness in addressing these values will be monitored when Placescore data is collected through future liveability census surveys.